FIXTradingCommunity/fix-orchestra/repository/README.md

 ### Maven dependency

-This Maven module may be included as a dependency in a project as follows (substitute current verion as needed):
+This Maven module may be included as a dependency in a project as follows (substitute current version as needed):

 ```xml
 <dependency>